bjin/dprox/README.md

 `dprox` is a lightweight DNS proxy server.
-It's created as a drop-in replacement of [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to work with [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list), while improving the overall lookup performance over large domain list.
+It's created as a drop-in replacement of [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to work with [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list), enhancing overall lookup performance over extensive domain lists.

 ### Installation

 `dprox` should build and work on all unix-like OS with [ghc](https://www.haskell.org/ghc/) support, as well as Windows.

-While `dprox` can be built with [cabal](https://www.haskell.org/cabal/) like any other Hackage packages, for a reliable compilation with pinned dependencies, [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) is generally recommended.
+Although `dprox` can be built using [cabal](https://www.haskell.org/cabal/) like any other Hackage package, we recommend using [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) for a more reliable compilation with pinned dependencies.

 ```sh
 stack setup
 stack install
 ```

-For Arch Linux users, an [AUR package](https://aur.archlinux.org/packages/dprox/) is provided.
+Arch Linux users can install provided [AUR package](https://aur.archlinux.org/packages/dprox/).

-Alternatively, you also can use the statically linked binary for the [latest release](https://github.com/bjin/dprox/releases).
+Alternatively, you can opt to use the statically linked binary available in the [latest release](https://github.com/bjin/dprox/releases).

 ### Usage

-Only a small subset of dnsmasq options are implemented at the moment, just barely enough to work with `dnsmasq-china-list` and [hosts-blocklists](https://github.com/notracking/hosts-blocklists).
+Currently, only a small subset of dnsmasq options is implemented: just enough to seamlessly work with `dnsmasq-china-list` and [hosts-blocklists](https://github.com/notracking/hosts-blocklists).

 Here is the list of implemented dnsmasq options (with `server`, `local`, `address` and `bogus-nxdomain` options allowed in configuration file):